ktolnos/multipart-object-converter/README.md

 It allows to customize format of outputted parts like GSON.
 Library has dependencies on okhttp3 and was originally created for usage with [retrofit](https://github.com/square/retrofit).

 ### Installation:
-For now you can import `multipart-object-converter-release.aar` file from `multipart-object-converter/build/outputs/aar/multipart-object-converter-release.aar` in this repo.
+For now you can import `multipart-object-converter-release.aar` file in this repo.
 Library is uploading to jCenter to be available through gradle and maven.

 ### Example:
 ```java